Agents and Editors in Attendance

 —————–

-Brittany Torres Rivera is an editorial assistant with Graywolf Press, and is taking pitches on behalf of her imprint.
-Graywolf seeks poetry, memoirs, essays, novels, translations, and short stories.
+Brittany Torres Rivera is an assistant editor with Graywolf Press, and is taking pitches on behalf of her imprint.
+Graywolf Press publishes about 30 books annually — mostly poetry, memoirs, essays, novels, translations, and short stories.
 “Our editors are looking for high quality literary fiction, nonfiction, and poetry that combine a distinct voice with a distinct vision.
 Our editors seek out and solicit promising work from authors that they encounter in the pages of magazines, at writing conferences, and in other venues.”
 Learn more about Brittany here.

 Laura Zats is a literary agent with Headwater Literary.
 (Note: Concerning the 10-minute “pitch” appointments at the event, Laura’s agency handles these opportunities in a specific way.
 In her own words: “Headwater, as a policy doesn’t do traditional pitch sessions, but we DO perform consultations, where we meet with anyone and answer questions & give feedback, rather than just give a yes/no.”) Laura represents young adult books, science fiction, fantasy, romance, mystery, literary fiction with speculative elements, and select contemporary and historical fiction.
 “I particularly love to work on books that appeal to readers of different genres or subgenres—if you’re pitching something that crosses multiple areas of my list, I want to see it!”
 Learn more about Laura here.